 Who should take this class?

-HeartCode PALS Part 1 is for healthcare providers who respond to emergencies in infants and children.
-This includes personnel in emergency response, emergency medicine, intensive care and critical care units such as physicians, nurses, paramedics and others who need a PALS course completion card and are seeking an alternative (non-classroom) method for completing an initial or update PALS course.
+The PALS Course is designed for healthcare providers who respond to emergencies in infants and children and for personnel in emergency response, emergency medicine, intensive care and critical care units.

 The American Heart Association strongly promotes knowledge and proficiency in all AHA courses and has developed instructional materials for this purpose.
 Use of these materials in an educational course does not represent course sponsorship by the AHA.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the AHA.